caviddhen/mymadrat/madrat_exercise.md

 After the function is written and built, call calc functions through the calcOutput("type") wrapper.
 Try it now with the calcAgGDP function.
 What is Germany's share of Agricultural GDP in 2010?

+(By default, calcOutput functions will aggregate to the regional level.)

 All functions are saved in the inputdata/cache file after the first run, increasing efficiency.
 This means that for any updates to functions, the older cached function needs to be deleted.
 Cache is toggled with setConfig(forcecache=TRUE)